 Marathon Tours & Travel is pleased to announce that it is organizing the Madagascar Marathon & Half-Marathon on this exotic African island.

-The event will be held in Isalo in the south central highlands with most of the marathon course routed through Isalo National Park, Madagascar's most visited area where the world's oldest dinosaur bones have been discovered.
-The start and finish will be in the village of Bedaba with its 200 inhabitants.
-Proceeds from the race will be dedicated to building them a school that specializes in eco-tourism and hospitality within 2 years.
+The event will be held in Isalo in the south central highlands with most of the marathon course routed through Isalo National Park, Madagascar's most visited area where the country's oldest dinosaur bones have been discovered.
+The start and finish will be at Hotel Jardin du Roy, race headquarters.

 Our 2008 Madagascar Marathon & Half-marathon trip sold out in 15 days with 53 adventurous travelers signing on for our first journey to this exotic destination.
 The package was initially offered only to members of the Seven Continents Club and never opened to our regular clientele.

 Madagascar is undeveloped, unspoiled and undiscovered.
 Even scientists find new insects, reptiles and plants each year.
 Taxonomists are still categorizing subspecies on the iconic lemur, which is a category of primates.
 This fourth world destination is not for the uninformed traveler.
 Schedule delays and itinerary changes are expected.
 Most roads have corroded asphalt and large potholes.
 Yet Madagascar offers attractions and adventures not found anywhere else.
 Searching for lemurs in the wild is an unforgettable experience.
 There are 57 species of these lovable and fascinating primates, considered by the Malagasy as the Father of Man and found only in Madagascar.